arsonor/AI-Powered-Knowledge-Assistant-for-Audio-Prod/README.md

 ### Flask

-We use Flask for creating the API interface for our application.
+I use Flask for creating the API interface for our application.
 It's a web application framework for Python: we can easily create an endpoint for asking questions and use web clients (like `curl` or `requests`) for communicating with it.